shanicohen1902/typescript-introduction-workshop/slidev/slides.md

 ```

 <!--
-Dynamically typed - what doe's it means? there is no type. the type is on run time
+Dynamically typed - when type enforced
+Weakly typed - Conversion from one data type to another data type must be done explicitly,
 python - optional typing
 camelCase.
 semicolon ;